List of places with columnar jointed volcanics: Uses

 A likely Hindu-origin ancient site at Gunung Padang in West Java, Indonesia was built by horizontally laying basalt columns to form terraces on the slope of a hill and creating open-roofed chambers by erecting vertical columns.
 A now-ruined thirteenth-century religious complex called Nan Madol was built using columnar basalt quarried from various locations on the island of Pohnpei in Micronesia.

+Hexagonal basalt was used to build retaining walls by early settlers in some places around Dunedin in New Zealand.